adityanagara/TensorFlow-1/Feedforward Networks/README.md

-In the Deep Learning study group I am a part of - see more [HERE](http://dianapfeil.com/machine%20learning/2017/02/19/deep-learning-reading-group/).
-The past two weeks we focused on Deep Feedforward Networks with a reading assignment and programming assignment.
+In the Deep Learning study group I am a part of - see more [HERE](http://dianapfeil.com/machine%20learning/2017/02/19/deep-learning-reading-group/), in the past two weeks we focused on Deep Feedforward Networks with a reading assignment and programming assignment.

 **Reading:** [Chapter 6 Deep learning book](http://www.deeplearningbook.org/contents/mlp.html)

-**Implementation:** Feedforward Network with MNIST dataset
+**Implementation:** Feedforward Network with MNIST dataset - See Tutorial [HERE](https://github.com/adrifloresm/TensorFlow/blob/master/Feedforward%20Networks/MLP_MNIST.md)

 ### Summary of Feedforward Networks